SCET-CODING-CLUB/ImageEffects/README.md

-# Chromatic-Aberration
+# Image Effects

-**Chromatic-Aberration** is a Java project developed by Nexus Coding Club designed to simulate and correct chromatic aberration in digital images.
+**Image Effect** is a Java project developed by Nexus Coding Club designed to simulate and correct chromatic aberration in digital images.
 Chromatic aberration, or color fringing, occurs when a lens fails to focus all colors at the same point, resulting in color distortions.

 ## Features